 About Your Radiation Oncology Treatment Team

-Our friendly patient service representatives greet you when you check in at the radiation oncology building.
+Our friendly patient access associates greet you when you check in at the radiation oncology building.
 During the course of your treatment here, they assist with insurance verification, appointment scheduling, medical record requests, record maintenance, and with arranging transportation for your appointments with other units within the hospital.